cirosantilli/db/mysql.md

     |   -1 |       2 |   -1 |
     +------+---------+------+

-###single values
+### Single values

-Besides selecting rows from columns, `SELECT` can also select single values or expressions.
+Besides selecting rows from columns,
+`SELECT` can also select single values or expressions.

 These are treated as if they were rows with the same name as the input expression.